 Since the spread of the COVID-19 pandemic, we’ve seen the modern workforce move to a remote lifestyle virtually overnight.
 This means an unprecedented number of businesses have switched from in-person meetings to virtual meetings to keep their day-to-day business communications going.

-Below are the top seven video conferencing tools businesses have been using in a post-COVID world to stay connected:
+Below are the top eight video conferencing tools businesses have been using in a post-COVID world to stay connected:

-Advantages: Unlimited meeting duration, built-in screen sharing, HD-quality video, enterprise-grade reliability and security by default, works on any operating system (Mac, Windows, iOS, Android)
+Advantages: Unlimited meeting duration, built-in screen sharing, HD-quality video, enterprise-grade reliability and security by default, works on any operating system (Mac, Windows, iOS, Android), and supports live streaming.

 Considerations: Additional features like 500-way calling, Microsoft integrations and 4K video conference room systems require a paid subscription